 But let’s not forget that there is always an exception that proves the rule.
 Since we arrived here, Nick and I have been Eastenders.
 We have never lived west of Canary Wharf and am not aware of any South Africans in our street.
 Sure, you do hear Afrikaans on the train occasionally, but we are more likely to bump into our Lithuanian, Irish, Indian, Finnish or West-Indian neighbours than other Saffers.
 Although I get terribly homesick, I also experience moments of such intense joy at being in London that I want to run laughing through the streets yelling “Hey, everybody, look!
 I actually live here in one of the most exciting cities in the world!!”
 On the other hand, you are what you are: there’s no denying your roots.
 And so, like clockwork, once a year Nick and I host a Big South African Braai.
 Not to surround ourselves with only South Africans, but to give all our friends a little taste of what home means to us.

-- 250ml Orley Whip, whipped to soft peaks
+- 250ml Orley Whip or whipping cream, whipped to soft peaks

 - 2 packets of Tennis biscuits (although you will probably use less)